 - Thin upper lip

-- Short palpebral fissure (short horizontal distance from one side of the eye and the other)
+- Short palpebral fissure (short horizontal distance from one side of the eye to the other)

 - Learning disability